 Although for a while I was better known for my historical fiction, I am currently contracted to write a series of historical biographies for Pen and Sword.
-So far, I have written books about Marie de Guise, Henrietta Anne of England and, most recently, Margaret Tudor.
+So far, I have written books about Marie de Guise, Henrietta Anne of England and Margaret Tudor.

 My latest book, published in June 2020, explores the complicated and fascinating relationship between Queen Victoria, her daughter Princess Alice and granddaughter Empress Alexandra Feodorovna of Russia.
 It’s been an absolute joy to research and write as it’s so far involved spending a lot of time immersed in Victoria’s fascinating journals (an amazing resource for any historian of the 19th century) and visiting beautiful Osborne House on the Isle of Wight.